belassiter/turn-seven/rules.md

 There’s also a special bonus: if you successfully collect 7 unique Number cards during your turn, you instantly end the round and earn an additional 15-point bonus, regardless of what other players have.

 # Components
-The Flip 7 deck contains 94 cards.
-Here’s how they break down:

-## Number Cards (81 total):
+## Number Cards:
 Each Number card is worth its face value in points.
 The higher the number, the more of that card exist in the deck.

-12 cards showing the number 12
+- 12 cards showing the number 12
-11 cards showing the number 11
+- 11 cards showing the number 11
-… continuing downward …
+- … continuing downward …
-2 cards showing the number 2
+- 2 cards showing the number 2
-1 card showing the number 1
+- 1 card showing the number 1
-1 card showing the number 0 (worth zero points but counts toward 7 unique numbers) This distribution means high numbers are more likely to appear, while low numbers are rare and risky to chase.
+- 1 card showing the number 0 (worth zero points but counts toward 7 unique numbers) This distribution means high numbers are more likely to appear, while low numbers are rare and risky to chase.

 ## Modifier Cards: